samafawaz/AllerGo/README.md

 ## Slogan: Eat Smart.
 Stay Safe.

 ## Overview
-AllerGo is a mobile application designed to help individuals with food allergies dine out safely.
+AllerGo is an application designed to help individuals with food allergies dine out safely.
 The app combines traditional features with AI-powered functionality to provide a comprehensive solution for managing food allergies.

 ## Core Features